Updated October 23, 2024 @ 8:54pm

 Ontario Liberal MP Nate Erskine-Smith said the caucus was scheduled to hear details of the plan for the next election from their newly appointed national campaign director Andrew Bevan, but the conversation about Trudeau's leadership pushed Bevan off the agenda.

-"My colleagues need to turn the knives outwards and not inwards, and we need to focus on the most important thing, which is getting things done here in Parliament and taking the fight to Pierre Poilievre."
+"My colleagues need to turn the knives outwards and not inwards, and we need to focus on the most important thing, which is getting things done here in Parliament and taking the fight to Pierre Poilievre," he said.

-Trudeau has so far showed no signs that he plans to step down from the top job, and represented the government in question period with the boisterous support of Liberal MPs in the House Wednesday.
+Trudeau has so far showed no signs that he plans to step down from the top job.

-MPs have no way to force the prime minister to leave his post, the decision about whether to stay on or step aside is entirely up to him.
+Following the last election, Liberal MPs opted against availing themselves of rules that would allow a small number of MPs to force a secret ballot leadership vote in caucus.
+That means Liberal MPs have no way to force the prime minister to leave his post, and the decision about whether to stay on or step aside is entirely up to him.

 Newfoundland MP Ken McDonald, who has already said he does not plan to run in the next election, said some of his colleagues who do plan to put their name on the ballot are nervous because of poor polling numbers.

-He said he signed on to a letter that was presented to Trudeau at the meeting.
-MPs have been careful not to reveal what exactly the letter said.
+He said he signed on to the letter, though MPs have been careful not to reveal exactly what the letter said.

 McDonald said Trudeau needs to "start listening, listening to the people."